Avon Fire Chief Talks Training Tactics, Saving Lives & Suicide Prevention

 The Washington Township Avon Fire Department (WTAFD)started out in the mid-50s as a volunteer department and later progressed into a combination volunteer and career department before transitioning to full-time employees.
 Currently, the WTAFD employs 63 shift personnel and eight support staff across three stations.
 The station located on Rockville Road is the oldest of the structures.

 Part of the original fire station still exists on the west end of the station.
 In the mid-90s, they added sleeping quarters and a kitchen.
-They are currently in the process of doing more upgrades to the building, including carpeting, painting and installing LED lighting.
+They are currently in the process of doing more upgrades to the building, including kitchen fire suppression systems and installing LED lighting.

 In 1998, the town built another station on Ronald Reagan Parkway, then constructed a third one at Prestwick in 2004.
 In addition, last year the fire headquarters and township offices moved into a new building off of Rockville Road.